nazunalika/linux-guide-and-hints/source/el/freeipa.rst

 Mac Clients
 +++++++++++

 MacOS Clients are an interesting workstation to setup as a FreeIPA client.
-It takes a little bit of fighting and troubleshooting, but it can work with the right settings. **Note that as of Catalina, you may not be able to login to your account nor will creating a mobile account function as you would expect.**
+It takes a little bit of fighting and troubleshooting, but it can work with the right settings. **Note that as of Catalina, you may not be able to login to your account nor will creating a mobile account function as you would expect.
+This may have changed in recent macos releases, so YMMV.**

 .. note:: Other Guides